 Purchasing a commercial property might be a little more difficult than purchasing a residential property.
 Commercial property is anything that is neither residential nor agricultural.
 Shops, bars, restaurants, hotels, warehouses, and parking lots are all included in the term.

 Some purchasers purchase such property solely to invest.
-They frequently believe that commercial property is less risky than residential property and that you will have fewer difficulties with your tenants and they are correct.
+They frequently believe that commercial property is less risky than a residential property and that you will have fewer difficulties with your tenants and they are correct.
 Others purchase commercial real estate to utilize in their own business.

 It is still extremely difficult for foreigners to secure a mortgage in Turkey to purchase commercial property.
 Even Turkish citizens have found it tough in recent years, but most banks will now give a 60 percent loan-to-value mortgage to locals.